tikakandel/E-Commerce-Back-End/README.md

     To install necessary dependencies, run the following command :

+    1. npm install
+    2. npm run seed
-    npm i
+    3. npm start

-    The application will be invoked with the following command: This will start localhost server on PORT 3001. node server.js
+    The application will be invoked with the following command: This will start localhost server on PORT 3001.

     Note# this app does not have frontend developed yet.
 Please use Insomnia to display, post, delet, or update data

 ## Contributing
     plese send pull request or simply download it from